motherjones/us-color-coded-map/README.md

 Each state gets a blurb with a title and deck, and a color based on which category it falls under.
 All of the data lives in a Google spreadsheet.
 Note that you can't do markers or individual dots on this map; it's for color-coding each state as a whole.

+As for mobile, it works, but truthfully these types of maps suck on mobile.
+Ideally the map would turn into a color-coded table on mobile.
+We would love and and all pull requests along these lines.

 ##Modifying the spreadsheet

 Make a copy of [this template](https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdHc4MDVLcEl6bHFhczNKSzZUem1VYWc&output=html) and rename to fit your story.